Manage GCP Data Catalog Taxonomy IAM Permissions

 - user:jane@example.com

 The members property takes an array of identities.
-TaxonomyIamBinding is authoritative for the specified role: it sets exactly these members and removes any others.
+TaxonomyIamBinding is authoritative for the specified role: it sets exactly these members and removes any others from this role.
 Other roles on the taxonomy remain unchanged.
-Use this when you want to declare “these are the only members for this role.”
+You can use TaxonomyIamBinding with TaxonomyIamMember only if they manage different roles.

 Replace the entire IAM policy for a taxonomy

-Organizations managing IAM centrally sometimes need to set the complete policy document, replacing all existing configuration.
+Organizations managing IAM centrally often set the complete policy document, replacing any existing configuration.

 import * as pulumi from "@pulumi/pulumi";